 “Why would anyone possibly need tires that big?” my dad asked as we climbed multiple steps up into the vehicle.
 I kept my mouth shut, having a pretty good idea what we'd need tires that big for.

-It was raining lightly when we left Reykjavik, but began clearing as we drove east.
+It was raining lightly when we left Reykjavik, but the skies began clearing as we drove east.
 Our driver, Martin, decided we'd head for the volcanos first since the clouds were lifting and you could see them on the horizon.
 Even though our eventual destination was Landmannalaugar, we were scheduled to make some other stops along the way, too.

 Hekla and the volcanic desert